-- First aid kits are kept in the ute glove box, the farm workshop, the shearing shed and other locations to cater for minor incidents.
-A defibrillator is located on the ute carport wall next to the workshop. - Sunscreen is provided at the farm workshop and students are encouraged to make regular use of it. - No mobile phones on farm (students).
-The phone may be confiscated and stored in the college safe.
-Breaches will be recorded and a third offence will result in a behaviour management report being written and loss of 71-point good standing.
+First aid kits are kept in most vehicles, the farm workshop, the shearing shed and other locations to cater for minor incidents.
+A defibrillator is located on the Ute carport wall next to the workshop.
+Sunscreen is provided at the farm workshop and students are encouraged to make regular use of it.

+Mobile phones can be an occupational hazard.
+No mobile phones are permitted on farm (students), inclusive of Weekend Farm Duty.
+College Phone Policy will be applied for breaches.